Drevvatnet

-Drevvatnet is a lake that lies in the municipality of Vefsn in Nordland county, Norway.
+Drevvatnet is a lake that lies in Vefsn Municipality in Nordland county, Norway.
 The village of Drevvassbygda lies at the northeastern end of the 4.93 km2 lake, in the Drevjedalen valley.
 The Nordland Line railway follows the southern coast of the lake.

 Name

 The first element is the name of the river Drevja and the last element is the finite form of vatn which means "lake".